Why use intents?

 Associate intents with articles

-After you've added a knowledge base that is associated to a domain, configure the articles so that each is linked to the appropriate intent.
+After you've associated a domain with the knowledge base, you can configure the articles so that each is linked to the appropriate intent.

 You don’t need to link your articles to intents right away, as the Intent field is optional.
 This is deliberate because it allows you to get started with a knowledge base by adding just the articles first.
-Then, you can create intents for the content you care about the most, and link those to the relevant articles.
-This means you can focus on specific content areas in your knowledge base, and manage the content overall with varying levels of effort on your part.
+Then, you can create intents for the content that can benefit from them.
+Any articles that don’t have associated intents can be matched to consumer queries using KnowledgeAI’s AI Search.
 The approach gives you flexibility as you maintain the knowledge base over time.

 Tune a knowledge base